 Buttermilk has a lot more uses than just biscuits, although I could live on classic buttermilk biscuits.
-I use it in sour cream biscuits, cornbread biscuits, apple muffins, blueberry biscuits, oatmeal scones and in a praline sheet cake.
+I use it in sour cream biscuits, cornbread biscuits, square biscuits, apple muffins, blueberry biscuits, oatmeal scones and in a praline sheet cake.
 It’s also great added to your favorite pancakes and it helps soda bread rise without yeast.

 When I’m baking, I tend to remember to pick up buttermilk at the grocery, it’s when I use it for marinating that I find myself to be out of it and need a buttermilk substitute.

 Why do you use buttermilk in baking